 - 2 Minutes Read

 Is understanding the nutrition facts label sometimes confusing?
 How do you decide which foods to put in your cart or leave on the shelf when grocery shopping?
 A food product's nutrition facts label and ingredient list can help you decide.
-Learn about the recent important updates to the nutrition facts label.
 Ultimately, a solid understanding of the nutrition facts label can help make grocery shopping a lot easier and ensure that the items you take home make up a healthy diet.

-For the first time in two decades, the U.S. Food and Drug Administration has made a significant change to the Nutrition Facts labels on packaged foods.
+For the first time in two decades, the U.S. Food and Drug Administration made a significant change to the Nutrition Facts labels on packaged foods in 2016.
 A result of years of research and consideration among health and nutrition experts, these changes include feedback from the public.
-The new label has a more modern look and highlights the correlation between diet and obesity and heart disease.
+The nutrition facts label has a modern look and highlights the correlation between diet and obesity and heart disease.
 See the most significant updates below.

-Now shown in a larger font, serving size is easier to read.
-The serving size has also been updated to reflect the actual amount of a food or drink usually consumed as opposed to a "recommended" serving size.
-Also, certain foods that you may eat in one sitting, such as a 15-ounce can of soup, are now labeled as one serving.
-However, just like the old nutrition facts label, you don't have to eat or drink the portion specified on the label.
-It is only a point of reference.
+Shown in a large font, serving size is easy to read.
+The serving size reflects the actual amount of a food or drink usually consumed as opposed to a “recommended” serving size.
+Also, certain foods that you may eat in one sitting, such as a 15-ounce can of soup, are labeled as one serving.

 MyNetDiary allows you to personalize the Daily Values using a feature called percent of my nutrition targets.
 This feature lets you compare foods and understand how they impact your own personal percent daily value.

 Before the nutrition facts label was updated, only total sugars appeared for packaged foods.
 Now consumers can differentiate between added and naturally occurring sugars in foods and drinks.
-The Dietary Guidelines for Americans recommends that adults get less than 10% of their calories from added sugars each day.
+The Dietary Guidelines for Americans recommends that adults get 10% or less of their calories from added sugars each day.

 Still new to MyNetDiary?
 Learn more today by downloading the app for FREE.Nutrients->Food label